Nighthawk roadmap¶

 - Persisting or reconstructing workspace objects (likely partial only).

-Execution context propagation (future)¶
+Execution context propagation¶

 - Propagate execution context and step-executor context across tool execution boundaries when tools run in different threads or processes.